-Situated in the very heart of Beijing, Forbidden City was the home for 24 emperors of the Ming (1368–1644) and Qing (1644–1911) Dynasties.
+Situated in the very heart of Beijing, Forbidden City was the home to 24 emperors of the Ming (1368–1644) and Qing (1644–1911) Dynasties.
 The construction of the grand palace started in the fourth year of Emperor Yongle of the Ming Dynasty (1406) and ended in 1420.
 It is the architectural essence of ancient Chinese palaces.

 In ancient times, the emperor was said to be a son of Heaven as his supreme power was bestowed by heaven.
 The emperors’ residence on earth was built as a replica of the Purple Palace where God was thought to live in Heaven.

 Now known as the Palace Museum, it is to the north of Tiananmen Square.
-It is the largest and complex rectangular palace in the world, covering an area of 720,000 square meters, of which the building area is 150,000 square meters.
+It is the largest and complex rectangular in the world, covering an area of 720,000 square meters, of which the building area is 150,000 square meters.
 There are more than 70 large and small palaces in the whole city.
 It is no exaggeration to say that there are thousands of houses alone.

 Visit must-sees in China golden triangle, immerse in Tibetan culture, and enjoy the fantastic Yangtze River cruise.